Concept 13 - Transforming and Tuning the Subaru WRX 2015 model into the 2013 Concept.

 (Note: Images for illustration purposes only.)

-The original design conceived of a sleek, cleaner, sophisticated style and this will be restored by replacing the nose panel and grills with a new set in keeping with the spirit of the original.
+The original concept conceived a sleek, cleaner, sophisticated style and this will be restored as far as reasonably possible in the current production model by replacing the nose panel, grills and lower lights with a new set in keeping with the spirit of the original.

 Go on, you know you want it.

-We've got to give you something more for your money than revised body panels and the new Concept 13 will be tuned up for extra BHP.
+In the SE we've got to give you something more for your money than revised body panels and the upgraded car will be tuned up for extra BHP.

 Various options can take power as far as you dare, from 360 bhp, through 400, 500, 600, upto 1,000!